AliFatahadoost/JaliFrame-Stand-Alone/README.md

 The authentication boundary is intentionally small.

-Replace:
+The implementation can be replaced through:

 ```text
 webServerUtils.extractTokenFromCookie
 ```

-and the authentication stored procedure:
+and the authentication procedure:

 ```text
 IS_AUTHENTICATE
 ```

-The rest of the framework interacts with authentication through the authentication check rather than depending on the implementation.
+The rest of the framework interacts with authentication through the authentication check.

 ---

 # Known Limitations

-Jali Frame is intentionally small, and that comes with trade-offs.
+Jali Frame intentionally keeps its core small, and that means there are some sharp edges.

-## Positional JSON Payloads
+## Positional Payloads

-Current payloads use:
+Current requests use:

 ```json
 {